 Where separate billing rates are used for different services provided by a service center, the costs related to each service must be separately identified through a cost allocation process.
 Cost allocations will also be needed where a cost partially relates to the operations of a service center and partially to other activities of a department or other organizational unit.

 Expenditures for capital equipment purchases should NOT be included in the costs used to establish service center billing rates.
 The costs may, however, include depreciation of the equipment.
 The inclusion of equipment depreciation in the billing rates will generate funds that will enable service centers to purchase equipment needed in the future.
 Depreciation may never be taken on equipment purchased with federal funds.
-A listing of capital equipment, with inventory identification and depreciation amounts, used in service centers can be provided by the Capital Asset Administrator in the Purchasing and Property Department.
+A listing of capital equipment, with inventory identification and depreciation amount, used in service centers can be provided by the Capital Asset Administrator in the Purchasing Department.
 The funds represented by the depreciation should be set aside in an equipment replacement reserve fund.
 When a service center needs to purchase a new item of equipment the purchase may be made from the service center’s equipment replacement reserve fund following normal University procedures.
 If the amount in the equipment replacement reserve fund is not sufficient to cover the cost of the new equipment, a request for funds to purchase the equipment should be submitted in accordance with University procedures.
 Finance and Planning must be contacted prior to any depreciation being included in billing rates and transferred to an equipment reserve replacement fund.

 If a service center provides services to individuals or organizations outside of the University, the billing rates may include institutional indirect costs even though these costs are not included in the rates for internal University users.
 Additionally, non-federal users may be charged a surcharge or a higher rate than that charged to internal/federal users.
 Any amounts charged to parties in excess of the internal/federal University billing rates should be excluded from the computation of a service center’s surpluses and deficits for purposes of making carry-forward adjustments to future billing rates.